Diploma in Radionics (Human treatments)

-After 18 months of study (3 terms, which includes the Introduction to Radionics course) students are awarded Licentiate status after successful presentation of their portfolio, after which they may offer a service to the public and charge fees.
+After 18 months of study (3 terms, which includes the Introduction to Radionics course) students are awarded Licentiate status after successful presentation of their portfolio, after which they may take on patients in accordance the the Associations recommendation.

 After completion of a satisfactory further 18 months Licentiates will present their final portfolio and upon the success of their presentation, be awarded a Diploma from the School of Radionics entitling them to apply for full Membership of the Radionic Association.